 "Written to keep the cruiser away from a life of cans and processed food, with over 350 recipes, a worldwide provisioning guide, rough weather cooking, and a tropical fruit guide, his cookbook is the cookbook to have onboard.
 It addresses nutrition and provides methods for improvising and provisioning in strange places."
 Latitudes & Attitudes Magazine

 Cooking on a yacht and the resultant cookbook was always the ultimate in self indulgence, and I had to be careful not to focus on my favourite foods too much, even though I did to a certain extent.
 Nevertheless, it was the result of many years of accumulating and adapting various recipes, and as such it is really an effort of experimentation.
 I have been at sea most of my life, living in some great places and experimenting with so many cuisines.
 My love of food has led me into some interesting part time jobs as a kitchen hand to some great restaurant chefs.
-Then I knew how much I had to learn.
-When I first went to sea as a 20 year old marine electrician I signed on to an old English tramp freighter.
-I was as naïve as anyone about food, and the Master asked me after I signed the ships articles whether I liked Indian curry and before I had time to answer, he said, well you better like it otherwise you are going to die!
+Then I knew how much I had to learn and how much I didn't know.
+When I first went to sea as a 20 year old marine engineer and electrician I signed on to an old English tramp freighter.
+I was as naïve as it was possible to be about food, and the Master asked me after I signed the ships articles " Do you like curry?" and before I had time to answer, he continued, "well you had better like it laddie otherwise you are going to die!"
 The 40 odd crew and half my fellow officers were Indian, or Sri Lankan, Malaysian, Chinese.
 Suffice to say after several years of that, Indian and Bengali cuisine remain my favorite even today.

 Whilst the Great Cruising Cookbook is still available these updated extracts are just as important and worth reviving and sharing as they were back then.
 Let’s look at the various important factors for cooking on a yacht while on board and cruising.

-Galley Equipment – This is all about cooking fuels, ovens, pressure cookers, woks, cookware, microwaves, refrigeration, water filters, galley safety, galley cleaning, trash disposal and more.
+Galley Equipment – This is all about the sailboat stove and cooking fuels, boat stoves and boat cookers, pressure cookers, woks, galley cookware, microwaves, boat refrigeration, water filters, galley safety, galley cleaning, trash disposal and more.
 Cooking on a yacht is easier with the right equipment.

 Rice and Pasta.
 The backbone and mainstay of cruising food and here is some good information on rice types and cooking methods, as well as many great rice and pasta based recipes.
 There are so many pasta types as well as many delicious recipes and pasta sauces ideas.